 Industrial production managers use their logistic and administrative skills to oversee the production of goods.
 Their duties include ensuring that production is on time and within a set budget.
 They might institute or follow quality control programs to ensure safety and meet industry or government standards.

-The U.S. Bureau of Labor Statistics (BLS) reports that job openings for industrial production managers were expected to show little or no change between 2012 and 2022 (www.bls.gov).
-The BLS also reported that the median salary for these workers was $90,790, as of May 2013.
+The U.S. Bureau of Labor Statistics (BLS) reports that job openings for industrial production managers were expected to show a four percent decline between 2018 and 2028 (www.bls.gov).
+The BLS also reported that the median salary for these workers was $103,380, as of May 2018.

 Cost estimators in industrial technology possess an extensive knowledge of industry-specific pricing.
 They use this knowledge to assess the cost of parts, materials and labor needed to produce goods.
 According to the BLS, employers prefer to hire cost estimators with bachelor's degrees in a relevant field and applicable job experience; consequently, graduates of industrial technology degree programs might need to accumulate experience with construction materials before entering this career.

-A May 2013 BLS report showed that cost estimators' median annual salary was $59,460.
-Employment for cost estimators was anticipated to rise by 26% between 2012 and 2022, according to the BLS.
+A May 2018 BLS report showed that cost estimators' median annual salary was $64,040.
+Employment for cost estimators was anticipated to rise faster than average by 9% between 2018 and 2028, according to the BLS.

 Sales managers institute programs to increase the revenue of an organization or business.
 These professionals are trained on products and services and follow market trends to maximize profits.
 Those with an industrial technology background might work in the manufacturing industry.